ell-ska/test-driven-development/README.md

       - ...and same here, I can render the component on page load and still pass the test when run in isolation

 ### Tests that would have been nice to have
-- a test to ensure the same hex isn’t displayed twice
+- a test to ensure the same hex option isn’t displayed twice
-- a test to ensure the correct answer is in the options

 ## Original readme